vinodini11/VSDSquadron-Mini---INTERN/README.md

 A circuit known as a clock cycle divider receives an input clock signal and outputs a clock signal with a frequency that is a fraction of the input frequency.
 This is frequently used to lower the clock signal frequency for different components in digital circuitry.

-TO create a simple clock cycle divider using a C program that can be compiled with RISC-V GCC, we will simulate the functionality of a digital clock divider circuit in software.
+To create a simple clock cycle divider using a C program that can be compiled with RISC-V GCC, we will simulate the functionality of a digital clock divider circuit in software.
 This will involve a basic loop that simulates dividing a clock signal by counting cycles.

 ![leaf pad](https://github.com/vinodini11/VSDSquadron-Mini-INTERN/assets/173384059/ee863b93-0174-4ee2-acff-7b266513848d)